ClonyPDF home

 Distance from camera

 Frame from the top of your shoulders to just above your head, leaving a little headroom — the tool will crop precisely to the 70–80% face-fill requirement from there.
+The crop guide explains how the square ratio and face-coverage rule are applied together.

-Digital upload requirements
+Digital upload check

 For e-Visa uploads, export at exactly 200x200px and check the file lands between 5 KB and 100 KB before submitting — our tool checks this automatically.